Keoni on Screaming Target

 Take S.R.
 57 from I-95 all the way past the Mt.
 Charleston hotel into Kyle Canyon.
 Follow this road as it winds up the hill until you encounter a sharp left-turning bend in the road.
 Immediately before this bend, turn right off of the road onto Echo Rd. and continue uphill past the signs toward the Mary Jane Falls turn-off.
 A short distance farther ahead is the small parking area for the hood at Trail Canyon.
 If this parking area is full park at the Mary Jane Falls trailhead parking and hike up to the Trail Canyon trailhead.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Hood:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Hood: